 Your youth coach will support you to build a great life for your child.
 We’ll send you on a parenting course as soon as there’s a space.
 Your payment will increase by $10 per week if you:

-- have been enrolled in the youth service for at least 3 months,
+- have been enrolled in Youth Service for at least 3 months

 - make sure your child is enrolled with a public health provider, and